gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/the_gnat_compilation_model.rst

 .. index:: COBOL

 ``COBOL``
-  Data will be passed according to the conventions described in section B.4 of the Ada Reference Manual.
+  Data is passed according to the conventions described in section B.4 of the Ada Reference Manual.

 .. index:: C